C. S. Nayudu

+Early life

+Cottari Subbanna Nayudu was born on 18 April 1914 in Nagpur to a Telugu-speaking Kapu family.
+His parents were Cottari Surya Prakash Rao Nayudu and Mahalaxmi.
+C. S. Nayudu's ancestors hailed from Machilipatnam town in Andhra Pradesh.
+C. S. Nayudu's older brother C. K. Nayudu was the first captain of Indian national cricket team.

 Career

 C. S. Nayudu played his first first-class match in 1932 when he was 17, and his last in 1961 when he was 46.
 He played 56 Ranji Trophy matches, representing eight teams and captaining four of them.
 In the 1942–43 Ranji Trophy tournament, he became the first bowler to take forty wickets in one season in India.
 In the final of the 1944–45 Ranji Trophy, he bowled a record of 917 balls in one Ranji Trophy match.